musta55/driver-spl3/README.md

 ## Features

+1. Welcome to the PyTraceX: a python program comprehension tool.
+Run the extension.
+2. Visualize the call graph via static analysis
+3. Simulate the code into step-by-step manner.
+4. Trace dynamically of the internal variables and functions in the top down approach.
+5. Summarize the code in an algorithmic way with proper execution example.
-Describe specific features of your extension including screenshots of your extension in action.
+6. Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+1. Run the extension
+2. Open the editor and open a python file that you want to comprehend.
+3. ctrl+shift+p  to open the command pallete and search for "Comprehension" extension.
+4. Run the tool and grab a cup of coffee!

 ## Known Issues